dlcs/dlcs-cli/README.md

 > Needs Admin credentials

-`python dlcs.py customer create --name foo --display_name "Foo Bar"`
+`dlcs-cli customer create --name foo --display_name "Foo Bar"`

 ### Create API key

 Create a new API key for customer.
 CustomerId taken from `settings.py`.

-`python dlcs.py customer create_api_key`
+`dlcs-cli customer create_api_key`

 ### Create space

 Create new space for customer.
 CustomerId taken from `settings.py`

-`python dlcs.py customer create_space --name my-space`
+`dlcs-cli customer create_space --name my-space`

 ### Ingest single image from remote origin

 Ingest a single image that is currently in a remote origin (currently supports http* origins only)

-`python dlcs.py ingest image --id image-from-cli --location https://images.io/my-image --s3 from-cli`
+`dlcs-cli ingest image --id image-from-cli --location https://images.io/my-image --s3 from-cli`

 ### Ingest images from folder

-Ingest a local folder full of images. `settings.DLCS_ORIGIN` property must be populated, with the name of an S3 bucket.
+Ingest a local folder full of images. `origin` property must be populated, with the name of an S3 bucket.
 All images will be uploaded to this bucket, then a batch will be created to ingest images from that location.

 The ideal bucket to use is the DLCS 'origin bucket'.
 This is the bucket that the Portal will upload images to when uploaded via the UI.
 This is automatically configured as a 'optimised origin' so avoids the DLCS needing to make a copy.